Atanasio de Urioste Velasco

-Atanasio de Urioste Velasco (1 January 1861 - 7 June 1929) was a Bolivian diplomat, politician, and socialite who served in Bolivian delegations to France and Russia.
-He belonged to the prominent Urioste family, a grandson of the magnate Atanasio de Urioste, was the brother of the Princess of La Glorieta, Clotilde de Urioste, and father to the industrialist and business magnate Armando Julio Urioste Arana.
+Atanasio de Urioste Velasco (1 January 1861 – 28 March 1925) was a Bolivian diplomat, politician, and socialite who served in Bolivian delegations to France and Russia.
+He belonged to the prominent Urioste family, grandson of the magnate Atanasio de Urioste, brother of the Princess of La Glorieta, Clotilde de Urioste, and father to the industrialist and business magnate Armando Julio Urioste Arana.
+He was secretary of the special mission to represent Bolivia at the coronation of Alfonso XIII of Spain in 1902.
+He would be the recipient of the Spanish civil Order of Isabella the Catholic, an honor he received due to his distinguished services in the field of diplomacy.

 Early life

 Family and education

 The son of Melitón de Urioste Gómez and Petronila Clotilde Velasco del Rivero, who was a first cousin of José Miguel de Velasco, he was born in the city of Sucre to a prominent family.
 He was educated in France and England where he received an excellent education and established connections for his later career as a diplomat.

 He attended the Lycée Fénelon Sainte-Marie in Paris and Ealing Grammar School in London.
-While in England, he met with fellow Bolivian aristocrat José Gutiérrez Guerra, who attended Stonyhurst College and would become a key ally of Urioste and President of Bolivia.
+While in England, he met with fellow Bolivian aristocrat José Gutiérrez Guerra, who attended Stonyhurst College and would become President of Bolivia.

+During his time in United Kingdom, Urioste developed liberal tendencies that would follow him to Bolivia once he returned.
+Embracing liberalism in economics, he was a staunch proponent of capitalism and industrialisation in his home country.